-However, this increased count of the number of unstable prefixes and the increasing update count is not reflected in the measure of the time to reach a converged state.
-The average time for an unstable prefix to reach stability is still at some 50 seconds (Figure 4), and while it rose in 2013 from around 40 to 50 seconds, the number has remained at 50 seconds since then.
+However, this increased count of the number of unstable prefixes and the increasing update count is not reflected in the measure of the time to reach a converged state (this is the period of time for the routing protocol to reach a converged state for an updated prefix).
+The average time for an unstable prefix to reach stability is still at some 50 - 60 seconds (Figure 4).
+There was a period of elevated instability in 2019 - 2020 where the average convergence time rose to 80 seconds, it has since stabilised to a time of 60 seconds for the latter half of 2021.